walles/batterylogger/README.md

 * When starting the app, animate a zoom out from about 24h to max to hint users that zoom affects which in-graph labels are visible.

+* When the zoom animation is done, log the time, number of frames and frames per second.